meaghansharrard89/python-p3-v2-final-project-template/README.md

 <h3>category.py</h3>

-Category contains an ID column, category name column (breakfast, lunch, etc.) and a recipe ID column, which is connected to recipes in recipe.py.
+Category contains an ID column and a category name column (breakfast, lunch, etc.), which is connected to recipes in recipe.py.

 <h3>ingredient.py</h3>

-Ingredient contains an ID column, ingredient name column (salt, butter, etc.) and a recipe ID column, which is connected to recipes in recipe.py.
+Ingredient contains an ID column and an ingredient name column (salt, butter, etc.), which is connected to recipes in recipe.py.
 This is for ingredients the user needs to "buy".

 <h3>recipes.py</h3>

-Recipe contains five columns: ID, title, ingredients, instructions, and category.
+Recipe contains four columns: ID, title, instructions, and category.

 <h3>recipe_ingredients.py</h3>